Vertex Cover Reconfiguration and Beyond: Polynomial-Time Algorithms

-In this section, we present a characterization of instances of the {\sc VCR} problem solvable in time polynomial in $n$, and apply this characterization to trees and cactus graphs.
-In both cases, we show how to find reconfiguration sequences of shortest possible length and therefore ignore the parameter $\ell$.
+In this section, we present a characterization of instances of the VCR problem solvable in time polynomial in $n$, and apply this characterization to trees, graphs with no even cycles (as subgraphs) and to cactus graphs (with some additional restrictions).
+We show how to find reconfiguration sequences of the shortest possible length and therefore ignore the parameter $\ell$.
 Unless stated otherwise, reconfiguration sequences are represented as ordered sequences of vertex covers or nodes in the reconfiguration graph.

-\begin{definition} Given two vertex covers of $G$, $A$ and $B$, a reconfiguration sequence $\beta$ from $A$ to some vertex cover $A'$ is a {\em $c$-bounded prefix} of a reconfiguration sequence $\alpha$ from $A$ to $B$, if and only if all of the following conditions hold:
+\begin{Definition} Given two vertex covers of $G$, $A$ and $B$, a reconfiguration sequence $\beta$ from $A$ to some vertex cover $A'$ is a {$c$-bounded prefix} of a reconfiguration sequence $\alpha$ from $A$ to $B$, if and only if all of the following conditions hold:

-\begin{itemize} \item[(1)] $|A'| \leq |A|$. \item[(2)] For every node $A''$ in $\beta$, $|A''| \leq |A| + c$. \item[(3)] For every node $A''$ in $\beta$, $A''$ is obtained from its predecessor by either the removal or the addition of a single vertex in the symmetric difference of the predecessor and $B$. \item[(4)] No vertex is touched more than once in the course of $\beta$. \end{itemize}
+\begin{itemize} \item[(1)] $|A'| \leq |A|$; \item[(2)] For every node $A''$ in $\beta$, $|A''| \leq |A| + c$; \item[(3)] For every node $A''$ in $\beta$, $A''$ is obtained from its predecessor by either the removal or the addition of a single vertex in the symmetric difference of the predecessor and $B$; \item[(4)] No vertex is touched more than once in the course of $\beta$. \end{itemize}

-We write $A \xleftrightarrow{\text{$c, B$}} A'$ when such a $c$-bounded prefix exists. \end{definition}
+We write $A \xleftrightarrow{\text{$c, B$}} A'$ when such a $c$-bounded prefix exists. \end{Definition}